jbb100/udacity-fsnd-capstone/README.md

 sh test.sh
 ```

-To run tests for each
+To run tests for each role
 ```
 # for linux / on windows, you need to use "set"
 export PYTHONPATH=$PWD